renl/ncl/QWEN.md

 - Each command defines a `cobra.Command` struct with usage info, flags, and execution logic
 - Commands register themselves in their respective `init()` functions
 - Shared functionality like the global verbose flag is defined in `root.go`
+- Common utilities have been moved to `internal/cmdutil/` package for better code organization

 ### Key Implementation Details